 Site Identity in the Phenomena WordPress theme documentation allows you to set your site logo, title, tagline and icon.
 The Site Title is the name of your site and it’s displayed in the header, where the logo is displayed.
 The Tagline is a short description or your motto, and it’s displayed just under the title.

-- Logo: For logo set JPG, JPEG or PNG image.
+- Logo: For the logo, set a JPG, JPEG, or PNG image.